niedzielski/makefile-skeleton/readme.md

 # 🦴 makefile-skeleton

-These is a template for small makefiles with defaults I've found useful.
+A template for small makefiles with defaults I've found useful.

 ## Complementary tools